Seton Hall University: Statistics

 Seton Hall University Acceptance rate and admissions statistics

-Seton Hall University has an acceptance rate of 79% and is in the middle in terms of the difficulty of admission among universities in the United States.
+Seton Hall University has an acceptance rate of 73% and is among the top 37% of the most difficult universities to gain admission to in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women